olaure/rioting/README.md

 ### Implementation details

-Contrarily to the given examples for the encrypt method, I have chosen to cast as json all values below the first level of nesting.
+1. Contrarily to the given examples for the encrypt method, I have chosen to cast as json all values below the first level of nesting.
 This allows to easily differentiate the values `123` and `"123"` which are two different json entries and should be decoded as such.
 (The tests contain those entries).

 This means that the payload `"John Doe"` has an encrypted value of `IkpvaG4gRG9lIg==` instead of `Sm9obiBEb2U=` because of the quotes.

-Also, I have considered that a json payload consisting of an array at the root level is to be considered as a set of depth 1 properties.
+2. Also, I have considered that a json payload consisting of an array at the root level is to be considered as a set of depth 1 properties.

+3. For the API, I have considered that the expected design for the `/verify` endpoint should be followed for simplicity for all bad requests.
+This means that all wrong queries to other endpoint will also handle errors with a `400 BAD REQUEST`.

-Finally, the signing method has a default hmac algorithm of sha256 but it is configurable within the settings (in `/app/core/config.py`) and through env variables (by passing an env variable to the docker run command like `-e HMAC_DIGEST=md5`).
+4. Finally, the signing method has a default hmac algorithm of sha256 but it is configurable within the settings (in `/app/core/config.py`) and through env variables (by passing an env variable to the docker run command like `-e HMAC_DIGEST=md5`).
 The signing key is generated in the config at the start of the container and could be loaded as a base64 encoded.

+### Going beyond

+Here are a few things I could have spend time doing but it was already quite some investment.

+1. I didn't go to the extend of entirely managing logs in json, which is much nicer when using external tools to gather them
+2. I didn't extend the API and middleware to manage all kind of errors and I let FastAPI do its basic handling of errors (other than the ones specifically handled).
+3. I could have fuzzed the endpoints but I am not familiar with tools to do it and for this exercise the tests are already covering the major concerns.

 ## Overview